-- instrumental music: The audition must be on the major instrument or group of instruments that the applicant specifies. - instrumental specialist: - brass instruments specialist: The audition must be on the major brass instrument and on the two secondary brass instruments that the applicant specifies.
-If trombone is not the major instrument, it must be one of the secondary instruments. - stringed instruments specialist: The audition must be on the major stringed instrument and on the secondary stringed instrument that the applicant specifies.
+- a. brass instruments specialist: The audition must be on the major brass instrument and on the two secondary brass instruments that the applicant specifies.
+If trombone is not the major instrument, it must be one of the secondary instruments. - b. stringed instruments specialist: The audition must be on the major stringed instrument and on the secondary stringed instrument that the applicant specifies.
 If the major instrument is violin or viola, the secondary instrument must be cello or double bass.
 If the major instrument is cello or double bass, the secondary instrument must be violin or viola. - woodwind instruments specialist: The audition must be on the major woodwind instrument and on one of the three secondary woodwind instruments that the applicant specifies. - vocal music: The audition must be in voice.